 The number of points awarded is a matter of preference.
 Equal weighting may be given to the player element and team element or one may be weighted higher than the other.

-Within either team format is a ranking of players by handicap.
-The lowest handicap player is referred to as the A-player, the next lowest B-player, etc. In league competition the A-player from one team plays against the A-player on the other team, etc.
+Within every team format there is a ranking of players by handicap.
+The lowest handicap player is referred to as the A-player, the next lowest B-player, etc. In league competition the A-player from one team plays against the A-player on the other team, B plays B, etc.

 One of the more important duties of a golf league manager is to perform all necessary calculations for each league round played and report the results to the league membership.